kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

   a34e49184d37        rancher/k3s:latest         "/bin/k3s server --t…"   2 hours ago         Up 2 hours                                            k3d-k3s-default-server-0
 ```

-K3d has helpfully prepared us a port to access the API in 6443 and in addition has opened port to 80.
-All requests to the loadbalancer here will be proxied to the same ports of all server nodes of the cluster.
+K3d has helpfully prepared us a port to access the API in 6443 and in addition has opened a port to 80.
+All requests to the load balancer here will be proxied to the same ports of all server nodes of the cluster.
 However, for testing purposes we'll want an individual port open for a single node.
 Let's delete our old cluster and create a new one with port 8082 open:

 ```console
 $ k3d cluster delete